Vran-n/uBlock-List/README.md

-# uBlock-List
+# uBlockOrigin-List

-This is where I store my own custom lists for uBlock
+This is where I store my own custom lists for uBlockOrigin